In my years of work with small business owners, the number one struggle for them is visibility.

 Frequent but not overbearing posts to your social media platforms, keep you in front of your audience, even if the timing isn’t right yet.
 This helps your visibility.
 These posts can be on your personal page, your business page, or group pages.

-There are a number of social media platforms you should be on: instagram, Facebook, twitter, pinterest and LinkedIn.
+There are a number of social media platforms you should be on: instagram, tiktok, Facebook, twitter, pinterest and LinkedIn.
 All of these help your visibility both in social media and website visibility.

 Your website is a key element to your business.
 Google is the number 1 website and search engine.
 Google looks at your site for SEO purposes and ranks you accordingly.
 Your website should be updated with fresh content regularly (at least 2 times a month), and should be mobile ready.